-Read the in depth article (still only a 3 minute read) on where to host your WordPress website and why here.
+Read the in-depth article (still only a 3-minute read) on where to host your WordPress website and why here.
 It talks about the aspects of hosting that matter (and differ from host to host) and which company to use.
-There’s also a couple coupons in it, so check it out!
+There’s also a couple of coupon in it, so check it out!

 — — —

 P.S.
 If this is the kind of thing you wish you knew, sign up below for my email list so you get my next post about creating your own website via email!